The Silk Road of Uzbekistan - 11 Days

 Free day to explore Bukhara's sights further

-Today has been left free for you to explore more solo.
-You might like to visit the Taqi-Sarrafon market - one of the four domed bazaars in Bokhara.
-Used as a money exchange during the height of the Silk Road, it's now home to plenty of souvenir shops.
+Today has been left free for you to explore Bukhara solo.
+Visit one of the cities iconic blue-fronted madrassahs, or take a walk through the Taqi Sarrafon market - one of the four domed bazaars in the city.
+Used as a money exchange during the height of the Silk Road, it's now home to souvenir shops selling everything from rugs and embroidery to silk scarves.

 Drive to Hayat Village; stop for a home-made meal at Nurata

-We'll begin the day with our departure from the hotel and prepare for an exciting journey into the mountains.
-We'll need to pack an overnight bag, as we'll be spending the night in a guesthouse at Hayat Village.
+We'll begin the day with our departure from the hotel and prepare for our journey into the mountains.

 In the afternoon, we'll continue our journey to Hayat Village, a peaceful community set in the quiet, mountainous landscape of the Nuratau range.
 We'll stay overnight in a family-run guesthouse, offering a genuine look into traditional village life.
-The rooms are simple yet charming, decorated in a traditional Uzbek style.
+The rooms are simple yet charming, with ensuite bathrooms.
 The village benefited from an international tourism initiative aimed at expanding the positive economic and social impacts of tourism in Uzbekistan to less-visited areas.
 The project sought to empower people in remote parts of the country to earn a living by running guesthouses in their own villages while learning new skills such as hospitality, accounting, and maintenance.

-Before dinner, we'll enjoy a bread-baking demonstration, where we'll have the opportunity to take part in the process and taste the freshly baked bread with our evening meal.
-Dinner will be prepared by our hosts at the guesthouse, who will cook a selection of local dishes, such as dimlama - a hearty stew of meat (often beef or chicken) steamed with vegetables and aromatic spices.
-Guests are welcome to help in the preparation or simply watch and enjoy the atmosphere.
+Before dinner, we'll enjoy a demonstration of how Uzbek flatbread is baked in a traditional tandir oven, tasting the freshly baked bread with our evening meal.
+Dinner will be prepared by our hosts at the guesthouse, who will cook a local dish, such as dimlama - a hearty stew of meat (often beef or chicken) steamed with vegetables and aromatic spices.
 Alternatives for dietary restrictions are available.

 Morning walk in the countryside.
-Drive to Samarkand; afternoon exploration of the city's monuments including Registan Square
+Drive to Samarkand; afternoon visit to Ulug-Beg Observatory

-Later this afternoon, you will have time to explore more of the city at your own pace.
-You might choose to visit ancient Afrosiab - the original site of the town in northeast Samarkand, dating back to the late Stone Age.
+In the afternoon, we have free time to explore more of the city at our own pace.
+You might choose to visit the Afrosiyab Museum - an interesting collection that tells the story of Samarkand's Stone Age roots.

 In Samarkand, free morning; afternoon high-speed train to Tashkent

 Today, we'll have more free time to explore further.
 Later this afternoon, we'll transfer to the train station for our modern high-speed train back to Tashkent.
-Arriving just after 7pm, we'll have time to enjoy our final evening.
+Arriving just after 7pm, we'll spend a final evening together before tomorrow's departure.

 Tour ends in Tashkent